Naomi-Ziv/Code-examples/README.md

 # Code-examples
 Examples of code from various past research projects

-This project contains scripts associated with analysis from various publications
+This project contains scripts associated with analysis from various publications.

 Ziv 2013: Ziv, N., M. L. Siegal, and D. Gresham.
 “Genetic and Nongenetic Determinants of Cell Growth Variation Assessed by High-Throughput Microscopy.”
 Molecular Biology and Evolution 30, no. 12 (December 1, 2013): 2568–78. https://doi.org/10.1093/molbev/mst138.